adrienbarbusse/App/Development/assertions.md

 + All sessions have an unique "END" screen. (all paths end in the same screen).

-+ At the end of the session the user can be redirected to the app dashboard, the next session or start over the finished session again.
++ At the end of the session the user can be redirected to the app dashboard.

 #### Possible functionalities in upgrades